rzzzwilson/Random-Stuff/MatrixFind/README.rst

 stack approach is in matrix_find2.py.
 Unfortunately, the algorithm is broken as some test cases show.
 Do 'make test' to run the test cases.

+Also note that the solutions before the brute-force solution matrix_find4.py are **broken**!.
+The brute-force solution must work, of course, but it's twice as slow as the original solution.